Start your own SME cybersecurity health-check

-Check your cybersecurity skills to better protect your SME and get a certificate of completion issued by 4 European projects
+Evaluate your cybersecurity skill-level to better protect your SME and get a certificate of completion issued by 4 European projects

 In the modern business world, cybersecurity has quickly become one of the key challenges facing IT companies, especially small firms that need to remain competitive in their markets to stay alive.

-Cyber-attacks such as data breaches, distributed denial-of-service (DDoS) attacks and ransomware are increasing, and the consequences can be significant for any organisation, from financial losses to damaged reputations.
-Despite large companies having increased their budget allocation to face cyber security, when it comes to SMEs, it is still very hard for them to implement efficient security measures which are usually perceived as too complex, time consuming and requiring a high level of technical knowledge.
+Cyber-attacks such as data breaches, distributed denial-of-service (DDoS) attacks, and ransomware are increasing, and the consequences can be significant for any organisation such as financial losses or damaged reputations.
+Despite the fact that large companies having increased their budgets for cybersecurity, when it comes to small to medium enterprises (SMEs), it is still very hard for them to implement efficient security measures which are usually perceived as too complex, too time consuming, too technical, or too expensive!

-The “SME cybersecurity best practice assessment” is specifically designed to tackle this issue, helping companies staff to increase awareness about basic security guidelines to be applied in their day-to-day routine.
+The “SME cybersecurity best practice assessment” is specifically designed to tackle this issue, helping your companies' staff increase their awareness of basic cybersecurity practices and apply them daily.

 - Malware protection